Explicit Geodesics in Gromov-Hausdorff Space: Proof of Theorem

-This section contains our proof showing that $(\M/\sim,\dgh)$ is a geodesic space.
+This section contains our proof showing that $(\Msim,\dgh)$ is a geodesic space.
 This fact was established in \cite{ivanov2015gromov} via an application of Gromov's precompactness theorem.
-In this paper we present a direct proof of this fact based on ideas used by Sturm in the setting of metric measure spaces \cite{sturm2012space}.
-In particular, we complement \cite{ivanov2015gromov} by providing an explicit construction of geodesics.
+In this paper we present a different, direct proof of this fact based on ideas used by Sturm in the setting of metric measure spaces \cite{sturm2012space}.
+In particular, our method of proof provides an explicit construction of geodesics.

-As a first step, we prove the useful fact that for any two compact metric spaces $X$ and $Y$, an \emph{optimal correspondence} $R$ such that $\dgh(X,Y) = 2\dis(R)$ can always be found.

 Let $X$ and $Y$ be compact metric spaces.
 Endow $X\times Y$ with the product metric Note that $X\times Y$ is compact.
 Next consider the set of all non-empty closed subsets of $X\times Y$, denoted $\mathcal{C}(X\times Y)$, endowed with the Hausdorff distance $\d_{\mathrm{H}}$ arising from $\d$.
 It follows from Blaschke's theorem \cite{burago} that $\mathcal{C}(X\times Y)$ is also compact.